Graph Neural Network Modeling of Grain-scale Anisotropic Elastic Behavior using Simulated and Measured Microscale Data: Methods

 Rather than just looking at immediate connections, the GNN also works recursively, learning a vector representation of node features at subsequent layers.
 For this work, a common GNN architecture was utilized with two hidden graph layers.
 A schematic of the architecture is given in Fig. \ref{fig:arch}.
 Each node within the two hidden graph layers contains 16 features obtained from a convolution of the previous layer's features over neighboring nodes.
 For the first hidden graph layer, the convolution is over the input nodal features.
 Two hidden graph layers provide substantial flexibility for learning the non-linear relationship between grain lattice orientation and elastic response.
 After the two hidden graph layers, the second 16-dimensional vector representation of the nodal features is passed through a final dense layer that maps to a single nodal feature, which is the predicted stress tensor component $\sigma_{zz}$.
 In total, there are four layers: one input graph with the input nodal features, two hidden convolutional graphs with learned features, and the final mapping layer.
 While the number of nodal features in the two hidden graph layers could be slightly oversized for the problem at hand, over-fitting was only observed when very small amounts of training data were employed, as will be seen.

-The graph convolution operator used in the elasticity surrogate models is a Gaussian Mixture Model \cite{monti2017geometric}, implemented in PyTorch Geometric \cite{fey2019fast}, with the form (no sum over indices $i$ and $j$):
+The graph convolution operator used in the anisotropic elasticity surrogate models is a Gaussian Mixture Model \cite{monti2017geometric}, implemented in PyTorch Geometric \cite{fey2019fast}, with the form (no sum over indices $i$ and $j$):

 where $x$ is a nodal feature (either the initial inputs, or the learned vector representation in the hidden layers), $i$ indicates node (grain) number ranging from 1 to $N_G$, $k$ indicates a nodal feature in a current layer ranging from 1 to $N_F$, $j$ indicates a nodal feature in a subsequent layer ranging from 1 to $N_F'$, $w$ is a Gaussian weighting function, $l$ indexes a neighbor to grain $i$, $N(i)$ is the set of indices of nodes connected to $i$, $\bm{e}$ is the vector of edge features between nodes $i$ and $l$ from Eq.~\ref{eq:ef}, and $\theta$ is a (learned) weight for a given nodal feature in the current layer.
+The weighting functions are comprised of $N_K$ Gaussian kernels: